dariyasydykova/open_projects/ROC_animation/README.md

 false positive rate, we decrease the true positive rate.

-"AUC" at the top of the right plot stands for "area under the curve", and it tell us the area under an ROC curve.
+"AUC" at the top of the right plot stands for "area under the curve", and it tell us the area under the ROC curve.
 Generally, a high AUC value is indicative of a model that can distinguish between the two outcomes well.
-The AUC of 0.5 tells us that the model is a random classifier, and it cannot distinguish between the two outcomes.
+An AUC of 0.5 tells us that the model is a random classifier, and it cannot distinguish between the two outcomes.
 In a later section you will see the case when a model with a higher AUC value is not necessarily better than a model with a lower AUC value.